Pine Mountain Settlement School

 HALL FAMILY Reunions and Music

 In the Eastern Kentucky HALL FAMILY, reunions and music have remained a constant.
-Many family members played and continue to play musical instruments or use the voice as a musical instrument.
-In WWI brass bands were introduced to calm the troops and many of the rank of these bands came from these cornet musicians.
-Appalachia produced a good share of the talented musicians.
+Many family members played and continue to play musical instruments or use their voice as musical instruments.
+In WW,I brass bands were introduced to calm the troops, and many of the musicians who were chosen from the ranks were cornet musicians.
+Appalachia produced a good share of these talented musicians, as music was part of the way of life in the mountains of Kentucky and other Appalachian communities.

-The record of music of all kinds is a long one in most all branches of the Hall and related family.
-The recent donation from the Creech Family of the papers and photographs of James Columbus Creech who married into the Hall family yielded a number of photographs of Hall relatives enjoying the popular instrument of WWI years, the Cornet.
-It is not surprising to find within the papers of the Hall and related families a deep appreciation of the brass instruments such as the Cornet.
+The record of music of all kinds is a long one in most branches of the Hall, Creech, and especially the Ritchie-related families.
+In many Kentucky mountain families, music was a part of daily life.
+A recent donation to the Pine Mountain Settlement School Archive from the Creech Family of the papers and photographs of James Columbus Creech (who married into the Hall family) yielded a number of photographs of Hall relatives enjoying the popular instrument of the WWI years, the Cornet.

-The following curious cornet reference is from the papers and sheet music of Grazia Combs of Viper, Kentucky who for years taught piano and also served as Principal of Dilce Combs School.
-The papers include a flyer for a “Hometown Saturday Night that featured a band called “Mr. Jack Daniel’s Original Silver Cornet Band.”
-The flyer notes that the band apparently had its origins in Lynchburg, VA around 1905.
+The following curious cornet reference is from the papers and sheet music of Grazia Combs of Viper, Kentucky, who for years taught piano and also served as Principal of Dilce Combs School.
+Grazia, a cousin of the Halls and the Ritchie,s was a careful observer of community activity and was a piano teacher and lover of music.
+Her papers, which passed into the Hall family, revealed a flyer for a “Hometown Saturday Night that featured a band called “Mr. Jack Daniel’s Original Silver Cornet Band.”
+The flyer snippet, seen below, notes that the band apparently had its origins in Lynchburg, VA, in 1905.
 The flyer tells us

 The year is 1905.
 It is a warm summer evening in Lynchburg, Tennessee ….a perfect night for a band concert.
 It is a quiet, more gentle, and emiently more peaceful period before the phonograph, the telephone, the motorcar or moving picture.
 Small town bands, amateur brass or “silver cornet” bands are the cultural hub around which rural America revolves.